 Pre-war Bellevue was home to approximately 25 Japanese American families, who supplied most of the strawberries for the original 1920s-1930s Lake Washington Strawberry Festival.
 The event was cancelled in 1942 as a result of the Japanese Internment during WWII.

-Highlights of the Strawberry Festival, held in Bellevue's Crossroads International Park, include fresh strawberry shortcake, entertainment, hands-on history experiences, family fun with games, clowns, face painting and strawberry shortcake eating contests, food and vendor booths and a Classic Auto Show (Sunday only).
+Highlights of the Strawberry Festival, held in Bellevue's Crossroads International Park, include fresh strawberry shortcake, entertainment, hands-on history experiences, family fun with games, clowns, face painting and strawberry shortcake eating contests, food and vendor booths and a Classic Auto Show.

 A Haiku is a classical Japanese poetry form.
 The standard Haiku format is a triplet of lines containing five, seven, and five syllables per respective line.

 And have black spots on their wings.

 Winning submissions will show originality, creativity, clarity of expression, good spelling, grammar and syntax.

 3rd Place: $10

 Submissions must include the authorís name, age, address, telephone number and school (contact information is needed for notification).

 Submit entries to: